07/17/2024

 What is medical oncology for colorectal cancer?

 Medical oncology is a type of systemic therapy.
-The goal of medical oncology is to attack and eliminate cancer cells wherever they are in the body, and in turn, increase the chances of curing the cancer and lowering the risk of it from coming back.
+The goal of medical oncology is to attack and eliminate cancer cells wherever they are in the body, and in turn, increase the chances of curing the cancer and lower the risk of it coming back.

 Over the past 20 years, there have been substantial advances in treatment for colorectal cancer.
 There is now a wide range of systemic treatment options including chemotherapy, immunotherapy, targeted therapy and more.

-Not all colorectal cancer patients need systemic therapy.
-Surgery alone can usually treat early stage cancer.
-We usually recommend chemotherapy after surgery for patients with local spread (cancer that has spread from the primary tumor to nearby tissue or lymph nodes) to destroy micrometastases.
+Not everyone with colorectal cancer needs systemic therapy.
+Surgery alone can usually treat early-stage cancer.
+We usually recommend chemotherapy after surgery for patients with local spread (cancer that has spread from the primary tumor to nearby tissue or lymph nodes) to destroy micro metastases (small groups of cancer cells).

 Immunotherapy is a newer treatment option that uses the body’s own immune system to fight cancer.
 Recent immunotherapy studies have shown significant improvements in outcomes for people with genetically driven cancer.
 Learn more about immunotherapy.

 Another type of medical oncology is targeted therapy.
-Unlike chemotherapy that attacks cancer cells as a whole, targeted therapy disables specific molecular features that allow cancer cells to divide and spread.
+Unlike chemotherapy, which attacks cancer cells, targeted therapy disables specific molecular features that allow cancer cells to divide and spread.
 Learn more about targeted therapy.

 What is radiation therapy for colorectal cancer?

 Radiation therapy is one of the main possible treatment options for people with colorectal cancer.
-Many colon cancer patients will not need radiation therapy.
-It is more common for rectal cancer patients to have radiation therapy.
+Many people with colon cancer will not need radiation therapy.
+Radiation therapy is more commonly used to treat rectal cancer.
 The location and stage of the tumor will help your care team determine whether radiation therapy will be part of your treatment plan.

 Your care team may recommend radiation therapy before surgery to shrink the tumor.
-They may also recommend it after surgery to eliminate residual disease.
+They may also recommend it after surgery to eliminate residual cancer cells.

 Radiation treatment uses beams of energy that destroy cancer cells and shrink tumors.
 Radiation oncologists target the cancer and areas at risk of microscopic tumor spread while avoiding healthy tissue as much as possible.